SasView/sasview/sansview/README.txt

     - New in Version 2.2.1
       - Minor patch to support CanSAS XML v1.1 file format
+      - Added DataInfo for data in the DataExplorer and plots
+      - Added Maximize/Restore button in the title bar of the graphs
+      - Added a hide button in the toolbar of the graph panel
+      - The 'x' button now deletes a graph
+      - Edit SUM Model from the menubar can now generate and save more than one sum model
+      - Reports can now be saved in pdf format on WIN and MAC
+      - Made significant improvements to the batch/grid panel and fixed several bugs
+      - Fixed a number of other minor bugs

     - New in Version 2.2.0
       - Application name changed to SasView